alrosot/speed-monitor/README.md

 ```

 The first one is simply an hourly collection of speeds.
 And the second one will summarise everything collected since the last upload and send it to the cloud.
-Notice that I got my `aws_access_key` and `aws_secret_access_key` in my .profile
+Please note that I got my `aws_access_key` and `aws_secret_access_key` in my `.profile`

 And `speed-monitor-run.sh` is just a symlink to the file with the same name in the folder I git cloned this project.